 We want to bring you offers and promotions that are most relevant to your interests at particular times.
 To help us form a better overall understanding of you as a customer, we combine the personal data we’ve gathered about you.
 We also combine the data that we collect directly from you with data that we obtain from third parties to whom you have given your consent to pass that data onto us.

 As our valued customer, we take your privacy and security very seriously.
 With this in mind, we will treat your data with the utmost care and take all appropriate steps to protect it.

 We secure access to all transactional areas of our websites and apps using ‘https’ technology.
 Access to your personal data is password-protected, and sensitive data (such as payment card information) is secured by SSL encryption.
-We regularly monitor our system for possible vulnerabilities and attacks, and we carry out penetration testing to identify ways to further strengthen security.

 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected.